simahapa/HW_Git_Concepts/HW_Dec13.md

 # HW_Git_Concepts
 This is the HW for the  git concepts undertaken for the GA Data Science Course
-### Please refer to the file HW DS 2  to view the mark down file with the contents of the HW that is due on 12/13

 ### Command Line Tasks
-1. Look at the head and the tail of chipotle.tsv in the data subdirectory of this repo.
+### 1. Look at the head and the tail of chipotle.tsv in the data subdirectory of this repo.
 Think for a minute about how the data is structured.
 What do you think each column means?
 What do you think each row means?
 Tell me!
 (If you're unsure, look at more of the file contents.);
 ### Answer:
 <br> Each column refers to the  following : </br>
 <br> Order ID-unique ID of the order   </br>